Ballard – Vibrant Culture and

 In addition to fishing, Ballard was an industrial milling district in its early days, experiencing a massive growth after the 1889 Great Seattle Fire destroyed most of the waterfront industrial district.
 The Old Ballard cedar mills led the country in the manufacture of cedar shingles during the early to mid 1920s, giving the neighborhood its old nickname, “Shingletown USA.”
 The neighborhood produced 322 million wooden shingles in 1898 alone!
 Another tragic fire in 1958 on the docks of Shilshole took its toll, and the Shingletown moniker eventually lost its relevance amid new development and industry.
 Some of today’s establishments still memorialize the spirit of Old Ballard and the neighborhood’s roots in the shingle manufacturing industry, however, such as Shingletown Saloon.

 Over the last decade or two, the changing demographics in Ballard have subdued the desire to secede from the city as a whole.
-But the Ballard Preservation Society and Ballard Historical Society still exist to maintain the unique culture and community that Ballard has evoked for decades.
+But the Ballard Historical Society still exists to maintain the unique culture and community that Ballard has evoked for decades.

 Home Prices in Ballard